erinosb/SPN4_maternal_mRNA/03_GO_Ontology_Fig_S1/02_scripts/250714_GOontolog_SPN4_mRNAs.md

 ![](250714_GOontolog_SPN4_mRNAs_files/figure-gfm/compareALL-1.png)<!-- -->
 \### Save the plot

-Print Molecular Function plot to a file
+Print All categories plot to a file

 ``` r
 # Save the plot